Last Updated on June 30, 2022

 Because kokedama is considered a traditional Japanese art object, they make unique decorative accent pieces that can be used throughout a home or office space.

 Kokedama can also be placed in a variety of vases or bowls, making each of them a unique gift idea as well.

 How To Make Kokedama

-Making a kokedama is easy.
-Making a kokedama is easy.
+Making a kokedama is really pretty easy.
 The materials you’ll need to start with include:

 - A small amount of bonsai soil and peat moss.

 - String or wire.